thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Let's implement a validator function `validateEmail` which implements that interface.
-All we need to do is to define a function that takes a `Control`, checks if it's value matches the regex of an email address, and if not, returns an error object,  or `null` in case the value is valid.
+All we need to do is to define a function that takes a `FormControl`, checks if it's value matches the regex of an email address, and if not, returns an error object,  or `null` in case the value is valid.

 Here's what such an implementation could look like:

 {% highlight js %}
 {% raw %}
-import {Control} from '@angular/common';
+import {FormControl} from '@angular/forms';

-function validateEmail(c: Control) {
+function validateEmail(c: FormControl) {
   let EMAIL_REGEXP = ...

   return EMAIL_REGEXP.test(c.value) ? null : {